ramonpzg/rpg_content/docs/analytics/05_control_flow.md

 some_list_2
 ```

-We will continue revisiting loops in every lesson, and every single week, so by the end of the course you will be a looping wizzard! :)
+We will continue revisiting loops in every lesson, and every single week, so by the end of the course you will be a looping wizard! :)

 # 3 Functions